 NEURO-DESIGN & TALENT SELECTION

 Fit matters.
-When there is alignment between people’s neuro-design, the job functions they perform and the career choices they make, they are engaged and passionate about their work, because they get to express their natural gifts, talents and preferences in the work they do.
-From a neuroscience perspective, passion is good fuel for the brain and body as the brain produces neurotransmitters that strengthen energy, brain health and immune function.
-To perform job functions mostly aligned with their neurological design, will help workers engage more effectively in their job functions and be more effective, productive, authentic, happy and fulfilled.
+When there is alignment between people’s neuro-design, the job functions they perform and the career choices they make, they are engaged and passionate about their work, because they get to express their natural gifts, talents, and preferences in the work they do.
+From a neuroscience perspective, passion is good fuel for the brain and body as the brain produces neurotransmitters that strengthen energy, brain health, and immune function.
+Performing job functions aligned with their neurological design will help workers engage more effectively in their job functions and be more effective, productive, authentic, happy, and fulfilled.

-When there is miss-alignment between who people are (their neuro-design) and the work they do, they work because they have to, not because they want to.
+When there is a misalignment between who people are (their neuro-design) and the work they do, they work because they have to, not because they want to.
 They may even be very good at what they do, but may not enjoy, or be passionate about what they do.
-Based on various surveys and research on employee engagement across the globe, this seems to be the truth for the majority of workers.
-From a neuroscience perspective, miss-alignment between natural preferences and job functions in the medium to long term, will cause people to produce inhibiting chemicals that act as bad fuel for their brain in the medium to long term and therefor negatively impact their immune function and deplete their energy.
-This will result in illness, lethargy, dis-engagement and unhappiness.
+Various surveys and research on employee engagement across the globe, confirm this to be the truth for many employees.
+From a neuroscience-based perspective, the miss-alignment between natural preferences and job functions in the medium to long term will cause people to produce inhibiting neurochemicals.
+These chemicals will act as “bad fuel” for their brain, negatively impacting immune function and depleting their energy, resulting in illness, lethargy, disengagement, and unhappiness.

 People make companies great.
-To grow a company from good to great, talent selection professionals need to fill the vacancy with the right person for a particular job.
-To do that, their point of departure should be to determine which potential candidate’s neuro-design best fits the job functions required for the anticipated position.
+To grow a company from good to great, talent selection professionals must fill the vacancy with the right person for a particular job.
+A good starting point would be to establish which potential candidate’s neuro-design best fits the job functions required for the anticipated position.
 The following steps are suggested:

 • Relative / functional lateral preferences